MLA Research, Development, and Demonstration Project Grant

-- In the case of a research group, at least one person in group must be a MLA member and meet the above criteria.
+- In the case of a research group, at least one person in the group must be an MLA member and meet the above criteria.

-- Consideration will be given in exceptional cases to an outstanding candidates not meeting the criteria above.
+- Consideration may be given in exceptional cases to an outstanding candidate not meeting all the criteria above.

 - The scope and nature of the proposed project should give evidence of an established methodology and a viable research design.

 - The application should show how the proposed project would contribute conceptually and practically to the applicant/group's competence and the well being of the library community.